jdi-testing/jdi-qasp-ml/README.md

  - Split dataset to train/test by adding prefix to aliases
  - experiment with removing **is_hover** procedure and its features
  - check ability to train one class models in addition to existing multiclass model
+ - What about disabled/hidden elements?
+Should we detect them or not?

 # Install environment to train / test model